Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - Darling in the FranXX

-Isekai means the protagonist is transported to, reborn into, or trapped in another world—usually fantasy.
-It often explores identity and “starting over,” but it can also lean heavily into power fantasy.
+Isekai means the protagonist is transported, reborn, or trapped in another world, usually a fantasy one.
+Often it explores identity and starting over, though it can also lean hard into power fantasy.

 - The Rising of the Shield Hero